judnich/TupleMarkup/SPECIFICATION.md

-#Tuple Markup Language Specification
+##Tuple Markup Language Specification

-### What is TML?

 TML is an extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.

-It enables XML-like and YAML-like semantics within the same clean and consistent language, plus much more.
+This file provides a formal language specification for TML parser implementations.

 ### Line Comments

-Warning: Keep in mind the EBNF grammar below does not take `||` line comments into account.
+Keep in mind the EBNF grammar below does not take `||` line comments into account.
 It's assumed that these will be removed as though by a preprocessor:
 Any character sequence `||` (excepting `\||`) found within the code should be ignored, plus every character up to and including the next line-feed character.